francescoa97outlook/pyExoRaMa/paper/paper.md

 ---
-# A python tool for visualizing and analysing the mass-radius diagram for exoplanets in a multi-dimensional framework
+title: The power of the mass-radius diagram: A python tool for comparative studies of exoplanet systems and their hos stars in a multi-dimensional framework
 tags:
   - Python
   - Astronomy